chgaul/maltose/README.md

 - models/ is the diectory for saving trained models.
 Also some derived data, like accuracy measures of the model on the test sets, are saved here.
 - figures/ folder is written to by skripts/make_plots.py.

 Remark on file locations: Some scripts accept command-line parameters to specify these folder locations.
-If all scripts are called from the same parent directory of the scripts folder, then the default locations should be fine.

 ### To prepare the training data, execute: